-based subsidy, the latter of which is to be paid (via a levy) by the consumers when technologies are close to commercial maturity.
+The ongoing reforms question the respective roles of public coordination and market coordination.
+These reforms have two high level features in common.
+First, they recognize the need to reduce risk for investors by guaranteeing fixed cost recovery.
+This can be done either through better risk management, by shifting risk onto consumers, or through an output-based subsidy, the latter of which is to be paid (via a levy) by the consumers when technologies are close to commercial maturity.
 Second, these reforms give an explicit responsibility to the government, regulator, or system operator to coordinate at different degrees the investment decisions through a wide range of mechanisms, including capacity mechanisms and technology specific support schemes for clean technologies.

-There are large and distinct bodies of literatures on both adequacy policies (for instance Stoft, 2002; Cramton and Stoft, 2007; De Vries, 2007, etc.) and low carbon technologies support in the electricity supply industry (see for example Grubb et al., 2008).
+There are large and distinct bodies of literatures on both adequacy policies (for instance Stoft, 2002, Cramton and Stoft, 2007, De Vries, 2007, etc.) and low carbon technologies support in the electricity supply industry (see for example Grubb, Jamasb and Pollitt, 2008).
 None to date, however, examine the connection between the two issues of this "Visible Hand"'s intervention within the electricity market.
-Two relevant dimensions of this connection are examined in this paper-the conceptual and institutional perspectives.
+Two relevant dimensions of this connection are examined in this paper -the conceptual and institutional perspectives.
 Conceptually, the combination of policies interacts in the process to restore some of the virtues of the former utility regime (risks borne by the consumers, possibility of planning in view of being close to the optimal technology mix in an uncertain environment).
-From an institutional perspective, we could observe the dynamic effects of piling up long-term vertical arrangements for RES and LCTs on the energy markets' coordination functions.
+From an institutional prospective, we could observe the dynamic effects of piling up long-term vertical arrangements for RES and LCTs on the energy markets' coordination functions.

 The paper provides a comparative analysis of the different arrangements proposed with regard to these issues of cost alignment and risk sharing in a dynamic perspective.
-We investigate the different types of arrangements proposed to maintain generation adequacy-the so-called capacity mechanisms-and to encourage investment in clean technologies.
+We investigate the different types of arrangements proposed to maintain generation adequacy -- the so called capacity mechanisms -- and to encourage investment in clean technologies.
 Key issues investigated include the following: the way new arrangements can reallocate risks between generators, government and consumers; the degree of autonomy given to investors; and the influence of these arrangements on the energy market.